qtlHD/qtlHD/doc/XGapBin/README.md

 Binary Cross Object
 -------------------
 Converting an existsing cross object (stored as CSV or CSVr) can be done using the csv2xgap utility.
-This will create an XGAP binary file with 3 matrices: the first one storing: phenotype information in a DOUBLEMATRIX, next the genotypes using a FIXEDCHARMATRIX.
+This will create an XGAP binary file with 3 matrices.
+The first matrix stores: phenotype information in a DOUBLEMATRIX, next is the genotype information using a FIXEDCHARMATRIX.
 Last is the marker map, stored as a VARCHARMATRIX each row containing markername, chromosome, location.